CDCgov/mycosnp-gatk-variants/README.md

 After successful execution, the output directory should contain the following structure:

 ```
-├── consensus
+├── vcf-filter
-│   ├── consensus
+│   ├── vcf-filter
 │   └── _log
-├── vcf-to-fasta
+├── split-vcf-broad
-│   ├── vcf-to-fasta
+│   ├── split-vcf-broad
 │   └── _log
 ├── gatk-selectvariants
 │   ├── gatk-selectvariants
 │   └── _log
+├── split-vcf-selectvariants
+│   ├── split-vcf-selectvariants
+│   └── _log
+├── consensus
+│   ├── consensus
+│   └── _log
-└── vcf-filter
+└── vcf-to-fasta
     ├── _log
-    └── vcf-filter
+    └── vcf-to-fasta
 ```

 The ``consensus`` folder contains each consensus sequence FASTA in separate files.
 The ``vcf-to-fasta`` folder contains a multi-fasta file with only SNP positions.
-The ``gatk-selectvariants`` folder contains VCF files for all samples.
-And the ``vcf-filter`` folder contains filtered VCF files.
+The ``gatk-selectvariants`` folder contains a VCF file with all samples, and only SNP positions.
+And the ``vcf-filter`` folder contains a VCF file filtered using a custom script provided by Broad.
+The ``split-vcf-*`` folders contain VCF files split by sample for each of the filtering steps.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not